-- Multi-request: Each ad request defined is sent to Ad Manager separately from the body of your content.
+With a multi-request tag, each ad request defined is sent to Ad Manager separately from the body of your content.
 Unlike with SRA, multi-request tags do not guarantee roadblocks or exclusions (including competitive, same advertiser and same creative).
 This is the default request mode.
-Learn more about roadblocks

 GPT only supports asynchronous rendering.
 This allows your content and ads to load independently.
 Each ad renders within an iframe that’s reserved on the page until the ad is ready to display.
 If a creative is slow in loading, your content does not need to wait.

 SafeFrame is a cross-domain iframe that enables transparent and rich interactions between page content and ads, while preventing ads from accessing publisher data.
 We recommend using SafeFrames and creatives compatible with SafeFrame for expansion instead of friendly iframes.
 Learn more about rendering creatives using SafeFrame